spaceauk/Exact-riemann-solver/README.md

-# Riemann-solver
-# Riemann-solver
-# Riemann-solver
+# Exact-riemann-solver
+# Based on "Riemann Solvers and Numerical Methods for Fluid Dynamics" by E.F.
+Toro